BoiseState/CS121-Public/projects/README_EXAMPLE.md

 This Java application displays an animated marshmallow with features based on user input specifying sponginess, color, sugar density, and burn resistance.

+## Reflection

+There were parts of this that were really challenging, particularly reading the input from the users.
+Once I figured that out, I really enjoyed showing the marshmallow!

 ## Compiling and Using

 To compile, execute the following command in the main project directory: